ChipCE/WiFiMan/README.md

     Clear all saved setting and reboot ESP8266.

 ## Serial control
 ESP8266 can be controlled by Serial command when in Config mode or/and in Client mode(need declare SerialController object ).
+*Serial baud rates : 115200
 ### Available commands
 - #$> reboot
     Reboot ESP8266.